textury/arlocal/README.md

 - Test transactions, SmartWeave Contracts, GraphQL requests, NFT deployment and more.
 - Works on Windows, Mac, Linux, Raspberry Pi, and pretty much everywhere as long as NodeJS is installed.

-### TODO
-- Balances management, allow to create new wallets, set their balances and handle balances (fees, transfer, deposit, etc).
-- Multiple paths are still missing, please refer to the `routes` folder to see the list of the currently available routes.

 ### Contributing
 PRs are greatly appreciated, help us build this hugely needed tool so anyone else can easily test their own transactions and SmartWeave contracts.